ihofmann/open-websoccer/README.md

 ## Documentation and Issue Tracker

-Find out how you install, setup and enhance the software at the [[Wiki|wiki/00.-Home]].
+Find out how you install, setup and enhance the software at the [Wiki](https://github.com/ihofmann/open-websoccer/wiki/00.-Home).

 You found a bug or have an idea for a new feature?
-Then don't hesitate to open an issue at the [[Issue Tracker|issues]].
+Then don't hesitate to open an issue at the [Issue Tracker](https://github.com/ihofmann/open-websoccer/wiki/issues).